rgrosset/CoolingTeslaK80/README.md

 # Cooling a Tesla K80 in a Desktop

 This github repo is to accompany the video here which describes my attempts to cool a used NVidia Tesla K80 card.
 System has been up, running and stable for a few weeks.
-This guide might void warranties, use at your own risk.
+This guide might void warranties, and other things, use at your own risk.